First Republic may not survive, even after two multibillion-dollar bailouts - KTVZ

 When the banking crisis erupted, about two-thirds of First Republic’s deposits were uninsured with the Federal Deposit Insurance Corporation.
 That’s lower than the 94% at Silicon Valley Bank — but at the end of last year, First Republic had an exceptionally high ratio of 111% for loans and long-term investments to deposits, according to S&P Global — meaning it has loaned and invested more money than it has in deposits.

 Investors don’t seem to be too worried about more contagion in the sector.
-The SPDR S&P Regional Banking ETF (KRE) that tracks the broader regional bank sector was up 0.6% on Wednesday.
-Western Alliance Bancorp (WAL) grew by 0.4% and PacWest (PACW) gained nearly 12.7%.
+The SPDR S&P Regional Banking ETF (KRE) that tracks the broader regional bank sector ended Wednesday up 0.6%.
+Western Alliance Bancorp (WAL) was flat and PacWest (PACW) gained 7.5%.

 The-CNN-Wire